-The Older Persons and Informal Caregivers Survey Minimum DataSet (TOPICS-MDS) is a public data repository which contains information on the physical and mental health and wellbeing of older persons and informal caregivers across the Netherlands.
-The database was developed at the start of The National Care for the Elderly Programme on behalf of the Organisation of Health Research and Development (ZonMw – The Netherlands), in part to ensure uniform collection of outcomes measures, thus promoting comparability between studies.
-53 different research projects have contributed data to this initiative, resulting in a pooled dataset >43,000 older persons and >9,000 informal caregivers.
+The Older Persons and Informal Caregivers Survey – Minimum DataSet (TOPICS-MDS) is a public data repository which contains information on the physical and mental health and wellbeing of older persons and informal caregivers across the Netherlands.
+The database was developed at the start of The National Care for the Elderly Programme on behalf of the Organisation of Health Research and Development (ZonMw – The Netherlands), in part to ensure uniform collection of outcome measures, thus promoting comparability between studies.
+53 Different research projects have contributed data to this initiative, resulting in a pooled dataset of >43,000 older persons and >9,000 informal caregivers.
 The dataset can be reused free of charge.

 Mission and goals

 The mission of TOPICS-MDS is to represent the values of older persons in research and clinical practice.
 Our main goal is to promote standardization in clinical practice in order to improve patient centered care.
 Additionally, we focus on promoting standardization in geriatric practice, in order to better compare data and make more impact.
 Lastly, we stimulate reuse of the TOPICS-MDS database to efficiently contribute to knowledge on older persons (care).